fishtree-attempt/simple-linear-regression-public-health/episodes/02-singleContPred.md

 {: .output}

 > ## Exercise
-> Now that you have confirmed that the relationship between Urine Flow
+> Now that you have confirmed that the relationship between `BPSysAve`
-> and Urine Volume does not appear to deveate from linearity in the NHANES data,
+> and `AgeMonths` does not appear to deveate from linearity in the NHANES data,
 > you can proceed to fitting a simple linear regression model.
 >
-> 1. Using the `lm()` command, fit a simple linear regression of Urine Flow
+> 1. Using the `lm()` command, fit a simple linear regression of average systolic blood pressure
-> (`UrineFlow1`) as a function of Urine Volume (`UrineVol1`).
+> (`BPSysAve`) as a function of age in months (`AgeMonths`).
-> Name this `lm` object `UrineFlow_UrineVol_lm`.
+> Name this `lm` object `BPSysAve_AgeMonths_lm`.
 > 2. Using the `summ` function from the `jtools` package, answer the following questions:
 >
-> A) What Urine Flow does the model predict, on average,
+> A) What average systolic blood pressure does the model predict, on average,
-> for an individual with a Urine Volume of 0?
+> for an individual with an age of 0 months?
-> B) By how much is Urine Flow expected to change, on average, for
+> B) By how much is average systolic blood pressure expected to change, on average, for
-> a one-unit increase in Urine Volume?
+> a one-unit increase in age?
 > C) Given these two values and the names of the response and explanatory
 > variables, how can the general equation $E(y) = \beta_0 + {\beta}_1
 > \times x$ be adapted to represent your model?